Does Car Insurance Cover Vandalism?

 blueCheck icon

-• Slashed or punctured tires (when vandalism is the confirmed cause, not road hazard damage)
+• Tires that are slashed or punctured when vandalism is the confirmed cause, rather than road hazard damage

 errorCheck icon

-• Damage from a car accident with another vehicle (collision coverage applies)
+• Damage from a collision with another vehicle, which falls under collision coverage

 • Mechanical breakdown or normal wear and tear

-• Items stolen from inside your vehicle (homeowners or renters insurance may cover personal property)
+• Items stolen from inside your vehicle, which may be covered under homeowners or renters insurance

 • Vandalism to a vehicle not listed on your policy

-The key distinction is intent and cause.
-Comprehensive covers damage caused by someone else's deliberate act against your vehicle.
-It does not cover accidental damage or losses that fall under other coverage types.
+Comprehensive covers damage caused by someone else's deliberate act.
+It doesn't cover accidental damage or losses that are under other coverage types.

 Mark_F icon